Trade Forex Trading

 If you are going short (selling a currency pair), just look for a nearby resistance level that is above your entry point and set this stop loss order about 10 pips to 20 pips above that resistance level.
 The example illustration put on display below show the resistance level where a trader can set up their stops just above the resistance level on a chart.

-Resistance Level for Putting Stop Loss Level for Sell Trade - Forex Stop Loss Order Setting
+Setting a Stop Loss Level Below a Resistance Area for Sell Trades - Forex Stop Loss Order Placement Guidelines

 Resistance Level for Setting StopLoss Level for Sell Trade